quicwg/base-drafts/draft-ietf-quic-transport.md

   maximum number of application-owned bidirectional streams the peer may initiate, encoded as an unsigned 16-bit integer.
 If this parameter is absent or zero, application-owned bidirectional streams cannot be created until a MAX_STREAM_ID frame is sent.
-Note that a value of 0 does not prevent the cryptographic handshake stream (that is, stream 0) from being used.
 Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake containing the corresponding Stream ID.
-For example, a value of 0x05 would be equivalent to receiving a MAX_STREAM_ID containing 20 when received by a client or 17 when received by a server.
+For example, a value of 0x05 would be equivalent to receiving a MAX_STREAM_ID containing 16 when received by a client or 17 when received by a server.

 initial_max_uni_streams (0x0008):